 W&H first offered the sale of the company to Bastian Bros.
 The sale took place and W&H closed its factory in May, 1959.
 The president of Bastian at the time of the sale came to Newark, ordered the factory to be sold and any unusable machinery, dies or tools to be scrapped.
 W&H kept records of every item they ever made and these records were ordered destroyed.
 Bastian continued to use W&H's name, finally phasing it out in 1964-65.

 This article is presented with the permission of Ted Hake.
 Minor formatting and grammatical changes have been made to the purpose of clarity and matching to this website.
-The original article can be found Ted Hake.com Whitehead & Hoag.
+The original article was hosted on Ted Hake.com, however the site is currently offline.